Arum hygrophilum

 Arum hygrophilum is a species of flowering plant in the family Araceae.
 It has a disjunct distribution, found in Israel, Jordan, Lebanon, Syria, Cyprus and Morocco.

 It is threatened by agricultural development and urbanization.

+Description

+By relative inflorescence height, Arum species are divided into "cryptic" species, whose inflorescences are borne on a short peduncle amid or below the leaves, and "flag" species, whose inflorescences are above leaf level at the end of long peduncles.
+A. hygrophilum is a flag species.

 The species has a white inner spathe, which has purple accents.
 The small spadix is a dark purple color.